 ‘And I love to run a mixture of both tall and low candle holders down the center of the table, a mix of heights is beautiful, but do make sure you can talk over them,’ Chrissie adds.

-Christmas table garland ideas can become part of your centerpiece.
-Go for an all-encompassing tablescape with a layered arrangement that runs the full length of the table and weaves in and out of place settings.
+Go for an all-encompassing tablescape with a layered arrangement that runs the full length of the table and weaves in and out-of-place settings.
 Use foliage foraged from outdoors if you can, in mixed greens and rich russets to add drama, with sprigs of berry and rose hips for a pop of color.

 ‘Indulge in a little Christmas creativity by adding touches of festive frivolity.
 Layer seasonal foliage down the middle or add a few berried sprigs to glass vases and baubles at place settings.
 Dot rustic candles in between for warmth and sparkle.
 Our Morris-patterned tableware will complement those deep berry and rich green tones that we love at Christmas.’

-Tablescaping needn't be traditional festive.
+Tradblescaping needn't be a traditional affair.
 Prepare a magical table for seasonal celebrations by collecting up linens, crockery, candles and decorations in a soft palette of blush hues and leafy greens.

 ‘For a pretty centerpiece that is both easy to create and eco-friendly, decorate eucalyptus branches with naturally dyed silk ribbons and plant-up vintage-style French urns with cyclamen,’ says Style Editor, Pippa Blenkinsop.